Knowledge base

 Two types of backup are then possible and detailed below:

-- Save specific folders.
+- Back up specific folders.

-Save specific folders
+Back up specific folders

 - Check Backup your data.